Silaspace/PiPad/README.md

 ```
         text = pytesseract.image_to_string(crop, config ='--psm 10')
 ```
-- This is where we decided to use pytesseract for our character recogntion and conversion.
+- This is where we decided to use Pytesseract for our character recogntion and conversion.
 We had tried different configuration options and came to the concliusion that psm 10 works the best for our purposes as it performed the best when attempting character recognition.
 ```
         self.pages[self.display.currentIndex()].insertPlainText(text.strip())
         self.canvas.clearImage()